 - Basic training in spiritual care: attending the sick and dying, performing weddings, memorials and other ceremonies, and offering spiritual direction for interested Buddhist clergy and lay practitioners.

 In response to unfolding conditions of the COVID-19 pandemic, the plan is to offer the 2020-2021 Buddhist Chaplaincy program exclusively online, via Zoom.
+After finishing up the 2019-20 chaplaincy training on Zoom, we are enthusiastic about how the online approach can open up the program to new dimensions of chaplaincy training.
 We are evolving our offering and policies to keep everyone safe and supported, while still serving as a place of education in Buddhist Chaplaincy.
 In lieu of in-person meetings, there will be virtual lectures, breakouts, skill practice and study groups, and mentor sessions.
 We invite you to try this creative form of practice as we take care of one another and respond skillfully to COVID-19.

 Click on the following for more information: